cjbarrows/morbles/README.md

 [x] BUG: slight flicker when ball drops in from top
     - I think this could be a short interim where it's not rendered at all (ie, in between the drop-in and the game board)
-      - yeah, seems like it; need a good way to fix that
+      - yeah, seems like it; need a good way to fix that [-] GAMEPLAY: should a ball landing on top of a ball in a gate act differently?
+    - right now it's the same effect as a ball flipping the gate
+        - I think that may be "right" from a physics point of view...
+[x] create method in editor to place balls
+    - I used a lowercase color letter after the space in the map [x] don't show "you've won it all" if there are some incomplete levels

 ## Notes